pluralsight/guides/draft/software-engineering-best-practices/the-cryptography-of-bitcoin/article.md

 which introduces a mnemonic seed phrase to the HD wallet protocol.

-If you look at the codebase for a Bitcoin wallet, you will probably find somewhere a file called `words.txt`, `wordlist.txt`, or similar.
+If you look at the codebase for a Bitcoin wallet, you will probably find somewhere a file called "words.txt", "wordlist.txt", or similar.
 This is the list of words used to generate the mnemonic seed for an HD wallet.
 It contains 2048 words and is available in many different languages.

 This process is fairly simple.
 When an HD wallet is a created, it generates "computer generated